Safe and legal disposal of sharps

 - In the City of Seattle, it is illegal to dispose of needles, lancets and syringes in your regular garbage can or recycling container.
 Put the items in a safe container (as described above), seal it, then take the container to Seattle's North or South Recycling and Disposal Station.
 Station staff will direct you to the proper disposal area.
 Only one container is allowed per trip.
 Your container will not be returned to you.
 The Recycling and Disposal Stations DO NOT accept loose needles and syringes.
 There is no charge for this service.

-In King County outside Seattle City limits, you may put the items in a 2-liter plastic pop bottle.
+In many areas of King County outside Seattle City limits, you may put the items in a 2-liter plastic pop bottle.
 Make sure the lid fits tightly, then tape it shut for added safety.
 Put a label on the bottle: "SHARPS, DO NOT RECYCLE."
 Then put the bottle in your regular garbage.
 Do not put the bottle in your recycling bin.
 King County Solid Waste does not accept manufactured sharps containers.

 Currently two of the disposal sites operated by King County Solid Waste accept household generated sharps.
 Sharps must be placed in a securely sealed, puncture-proof plastic bottle, as described above.
 Loose sharps are not accepted.
 There is no charge for this service.

 Some pharmacies will dispose of used injection supplies for you if they are safely stored in an approved manufactured sharps container.
 There is usually a fee for this service.
 Ask your pharmacist if she or he provides this service.

 Some health care providers allow patients to return used injection equipment to the provider's office for disposal if it is used for medications they have prescribed.
 Talk to your doctor or health care provider.